CTSRD-CHERI/cheriplot/README.md

   Plots the number of capabilites stored (number of accesses by csc, there may be overcounting if there are a lot of store to the same location) vs the virtual address with page granularity.
 - cheriplot-capsize-cdf
   CDF plot of the capability size.
+- cheriplot-capsize-bars
+  Stacked bar plot prototype showing the size of capabilities that cover each memory mapped region in the address space.
+There are two variants, one takes into account all capabilities found from CSETBOUNDS and CFROMPTR and each capability is counted for a VM entry if it can be dereferenced there.
+The second takes into account the capabilities that are dereferenced (load and store) in each VM entry.

 Note that most plots support the `-c` switch that enables caching of intermediate data structures such as the provenance graph, so that subsequent calls will not scan again the trace which is time-consuming task.